-- Smooth and seamless recovery services for people who have ill-health, particularly where they have to go into hospital - Supporting people to organise their own joined-up health and care plans - Being at the forefront of advances in technology including digital technology, virtual and assisted reality and voice technology.
-Using assistive technology creatively to maintain people independently in their home and prevent escalation of need - Working with those at risk of poor health and intervening to prevent this by using data to spot problems early - Lobbying for, supporting and commissioning housing that is tailored to individuals who want to remain independent for younger and older people - Developing specialist housing to aid independent living and fulfilling lifestyles, for example extra care housing - Working with young people to support a positive transition into independent and purposeful adult life - Working with people to ensure they have meaningful opportunities to earn a living and play a full part in society - Ensuring those who provide social care services share a commitment to enablement and independence and work in ways which promote this
+- Smooth and seamless recovery services for people who have ill-health, particularly where they have to go into hospital, this might include access to therapy and community based health care; - Supporting people to organise their own joined-up, local and personalised health and care plans, offering flexibility choice and control;

+- Being at the forefront of advances in technology including digital technology, virtual and assisted reality and voice technology.
+Using assistive technology creatively to maintain people independently in their home, prevent escalation of need and support family and friends who have a caring role; - Working with those at risk of poor health by using data to spot problems early and intervening to prevent this; - Lobbying for, supporting and commissioning housing that is tailored to individuals who want to remain independent for younger and older people; - Significantly increase the amount of supported housing available to all people with care and support needs: - Working with young people to support a positive transition into independent and purposeful adult life; - Working with people of all ages to ensure they have meaningful opportunities to earn a living and play a full part in society; - Ensuring those who provide social care services share a commitment to enablement and independence and work in ways which promote this.